substantic/rain/docs/guide/overview.rst

-The current version supports and propagates some failures (remote python task exceptions, external program errors) but other errors still cause server panic (e.g. worker node failure).
+The current version supports and propagates some failures (remote python task exceptions, external program errors) but other errors still cause server panic (e.g. governor node failure).
 The near-term goal is to have better failure modes for introspection and possibly recovery.
-The system is designed to allow building resiliency against task or worker failures via checkpoints in the task graph (keeping file copies).
+The system is designed to allow building resiliency against task or governor failures via checkpoints in the task graph (keeping file copies).
 It is not clear how useful to our users this would be but it is on our radar.